Heading 1

 Possible Outcomes

-Each participant writes a brief essay or article about what the work inspired them to think about, do, enact
+Participants each submit a drawing, essay or article about what the work inspired them to think about

 Flink and Odde have devised a practice they call BODY STORMING, bringing dancers and scientists together to physically brainstorm scientific concepts, theories and processes.